CScharer/full-stack-qa/docs/guides/infrastructure/PIPELINE_WORKFLOW.md

 - **Dependencies**: `determine-schedule-type`, `docker-build`
 - **Action**: JDK 21 setup, Maven compile, and artifact upload of `compiled-classes`.
 - **Execution**: **Waits for docker-build to complete**, then runs.
 This is the only Stage 2 job that doesn't run in the initial parallel group.
+- **Optimization**: The `compiled-classes` artifact is downloaded by test jobs to avoid redundant compilation, saving ~2.5-3.5 minutes per Java-based test job.

 #### **Job 8: code-quality**
 - **Dependencies**: `determine-schedule-type` only